WordPress/openverse/documentation/reference/decision_making/process_description.md

 can be implemented in its current form.
 The focus of this round should be to carefully consider any problems present with the proposal and decide whether they are blockers or whether they can be iterated on after the initial implementation.
-If an issue is a blocker, then reviewers should request changes to address the issue, if it can be addressed.
+If further clarification is needed about an aspect of the proposal that could cause harm, that is automatically considered to be a blocker.
+If problem is a blocker, then reviewers should request changes to address the issue, if it can be addressed.
 If the blocking issue cannot be addressed (it is "unworkable"), then the proposal is tabled, though this should be rare.
 Participants should all work together to help identify whether an issue is truly a blocker or whether it is something that can be iterated on.
 Objective